willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 The first two of these are excellent candidates for automated checks &ndash;
-particularly as from a reviewer's point of view, they're really tedious to review, and from a reviewee's point of view, they just seem like tedious nitpicking.
+particularly as from a reviewer's point of view, they're really tedious to review, and from a reviewee's point of view, they can feel like nitpicking.
 If the code has to meet such automated checks before it even gets to review, then the human element can be saved for the deep structural thought.
 [`ansible-review`](/2016/06/28/announcing-ansible-review.html) is
-an example of such a tool for Ansible, most languages and CM frameworks have alternatives.
+an example of such a tool for Ansible; most languages and CM frameworks have alternatives.

 Comment on specific lines of code if you can to say where the